 Flonzie Brown-Wright, a native of rural Farmhaven, Mississippi, is the only daughter of the late Mr. and Mrs. Frank and Littie Brown, Sr. She and her brothers, Sydney and Frank Jr., who are deceased, grew up in Canton, MS. She attended both public and private schools of Farmhaven and Canton, Mississippi.
 Flonzie received a Fain Fellowship and attended Tougaloo College, where her concentration was Political Science, Pre-Law, and Black History.
 She graduated from the Institute of Politics at Millsaps College in Jackson and served the college as Vice-President of the Institute where she taught, "Grass-roots Organizing and Campaign Management."
-She is the recipient of two honorary degrees, Doctor of Humane Letters from LaMoyne College in Syracuse, New York and most recently from Tougaloo College in 2018.
+She is the recipient of one honorary degree, Doctor of Humane Letters Tougaloo College in 2018 and a Special Presidential Honors Award from LeMoyne College of Syracuse, NY.

 Flonzie's employment and professional career has spread from the dusty roads of Mississippi to the White House as she interacted with many individuals of national prominence.
 She was inspired to become involved in the civil rights movement in 1963, just after the assassination of Medgar Evers.
 Her inspiration continues in a myriad of creative community initiatives across the country where she lectures and provides motivational opportunities to a cross section of audiences.
 She continues to be a much sought-after speaker.

 On November 5th, 1968, Flonzie was the first African American female elected to public office in a bi-racial Mississippi town.
 She celebrated the 50th anniversary of her historic election in 2018.
 The position of Election Commissioner in Canton, MS allowed her to correct many voting rights injustices throughout the state.